codeunion/photo-gallery-cli/README.md

 You may not have clear answers.
 That is OK.
 Over time, you will build habits that help lead you to better answers more quickly.
 The first step is building a habit of asking the right questions.

-In the iterations to follow, you will build up to a [functionally correct](http://en.wikipedia.org/wiki/Correctness_(computer_science)) answer by starting small and taking incremental steps.
-By the end of version 0.4, you will have written a program that can be executed from the command line like this
+In the iterations to follow, we will build up to a [functionally correct](http://en.wikipedia.org/wiki/Correctness_(computer_science)) answer by starting small and taking incremental steps.
+By the end of version 0.4, we will have written a program that can be executed from the command line like this

 ```shell
 $ ruby gallery.rb photos/bunny-1.jpg photos/bunny-2.jpg photos/bunny-3.jpg